 - Select the Check all define combinations check box to check all define combinations.
 Enabling this option can significantly slow down analysis, but might help to find more issues.

 - Select the Add include paths check box to pass the current project's include paths to Cppcheck.
 Enabling this option slows down checks on big projects, but can help Cppcheck to find missing includes.

 - Select the Calculate additional arguments check box to calculate additional arguments based on current project's settings (such as the language used and standard version) and pass them to Cppcheck.

-Qt Creator automatically runs Cppcheck on currently opened documents and displays results via text marks or annotations.
+Qt Creator runs Cppcheck on the selected files and displays results via text marks or annotations.